PCSedlaczek/BE15_CR9_Sedlaczek/README.md

 - [ ] Save queries to BE15_CR9_famazon_sedlaczek_queries.sql file

 ## Bonus
-- [ ] Expand initial specification with more than 10 tables
+- [x] Expand initial specification with more than 10 tables
 - [ ] Create at least 2 extra JOINS in your SQL queries that connect more than 3 tables

 ## Finalize
 - [ ] Format documents in Visual Studio Code
-- [ ] Push files to GitHub repository
+- [*] Push files to GitHub repository
-- [ ] Send repository link through LMS
+- [x] Send repository link through LMS
 - [ ] Invite codefactorygit as collaborator

-Work time: 6:00 hrs
+Work time: 11:30 hrs